-- d.
-IMPACT ASSESSMENTS: Initial impact assessments are conducted to rapidly gather information on the scope and scale of the event and immediate needs.
-Information collected may include the location and boundaries of the impacted area, injuries or deaths, damage to property and status of communications systems, transportation networks and critical infrastructure. - e.
+- i.
+Urban SAR; - ii.
+Overland SAR; - iii.
+Waterborne SAR; - iv.
+Swift-Water Rescue; and - v.
+Mass Rescue Operations. - vi.
+More information on SAR can be found in the # 9 Search and Rescue Annex (under development). - d.
+CONTINUATION OF PROTECTIVE MEASURES: Actions to protect people and property may be necessary for some period once the immediate threat has passed.
+Examples may include preventing re-entry into evacuated areas due to debris and downed power lines, or street closures to keep non-emergency vehicles off roadways. - e.
+IMPACT ASSESSMENTS: Initial impact assessments are conducted to rapidly gather information on the scope and scale of the incident and immediate needs.
+Information collected may include the location and boundaries of the impacted area, injuries or deaths, damage to property and status of communications systems, transportation networks and critical infrastructure. - f.
 RESOURCE MOBILIZATION OR REDEPLOYMENT: As the impact of the event becomes known, resources may be redeployed from unaffected to affected parts of the state or county.
-Additional expertise, supplies and support may be activated through vendor agreements and mutual aid. - f.
-PRESIDENTIAL DECLARATION: Depending on the scale of the event, the Governor may request federal assistance.
+Additional expertise, supplies, and support may be activated through vendor agreements and mutual aid. - g.
+PRESIDENTIAL DECLARATION: Depending on the scale of the incident, the Governor may request federal assistance.
 In response, the president may issue an emergency or major disaster declaration.